Spring 2023 Midterm Exam 2

 We know the percentages of players that beat Avi (meaning Avi loses) and the percentages of different types of players inside the Avocado Cup.

-Avi wins against beginners 1 - 0.1 = 0.9\% of the time, against intermediate players 1 - 0.4 = 0.6\% of the time, and against advanced players 1 - 0.8 = 0.2 \% of the time.
+Avi wins against beginners with a likelihood of 1 - 0.1 = 0.9, against intermediate players with a likelihood of 1 - 0.4 = 0.6, and against advanced players with a likelihood of 1 - 0.8 = 0.2.

 \begin{align*} 0.9 \cdot 0.5 &= 0.45 \\ 0.4 \cdot 0.5 &= 0.2 \\ 0.2 \cdot 0.1 &= 0.02 \\ 0.45 + 0.2 + 0.02 &= 0.67 \end{align*}